MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/retrieve-metadata-name-metadataid.md

 ## Retrieve definition items by name

 All retrievable definition items have a `MetadataId` primary key that can be used to retrieve individual items.
-For those types of definition which have a defined alternate key, you can retrieve them by name.
+For definitions that have an alternate key, you can retrieve them by name.

-Retrieving definition items by name is generally easier because you probably already have some reference to the item name in your code.
+Retrieving definition items by name is easier because you probably already have some reference to the item name in your code.
 The following table lists the alternate key properties for retrieving such items by name.

 |Definition item|Alternate Key|Example|
 |-------------------|-------------------|-------------|